turingschool/mod-0-curriculum/session1/index.md

 Find the homework in your Mod 0 Project Board.
 Contact David, Robert, or Mason if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Lastly, another reminder, if you haven't started your capstone yet, you should.
-You can find the due date on the mod 0 calendar.

-Capstones are due Wednesday, April 15th at 6pm.
-I'd get started right away!
+Capstones are another good thing to get a head start on.
+They can be found on the mod 0 website in the sidebar.